-DEAR POLE BARN GURU: Is it possible to erect one of the pole barn kits on a basement foundation?
-LUCAS in LANDISBERG
+DEAR POLE BARN GURU: Is it possible to place a barndominium on a crawlspace?
+MICHAEL in GUSTON

 You should replace all nails with screws of a larger diameter than nails and 1/2″ greater in length.
 Look for screws with EPDM washers (not neoprene rubber).
 If you find a location where water leaks have caused wood deterioration and screws are not “biting” place a wood ‘filler’ in hole – we’ve heard of people using wooden match sticks for this purpose, however would recommend ripping some small squares (roughly 1/8″ square) out of Douglas Fir using a Table Saw.